Organization solutions for the artwork your child brings home.

 In addition to having a tab for each month, you may want to include tabs for things like “notes,” “events,” “school photos,” etc. Our “events” folder includes items that help tell a story about an event.
 For example, after making our annual trip to the local pumpkin patch, we filed the map.
 My son loves maps, so this is something he may look back on with nostalgia in the future.
 Plus, it is fun to go back and look at the pumpkin patch’s growth each year

 Before you file, ask yourself if the item is worth keeping.
 My son brought home a piece of paper with stickers.
 This did not make the cut.
 If you are unsure, go ahead and file it.
 At the end of the month, you can always go back and whittle down the number of pieces saved for that month.
 A good rule of thumb is to keep 5-10 art pieces for each month.
+(I am not saying 5-10 per month forever just until the next step) Consider writing the date on the back of the artwork, to have as a point of reference.

 Legal sized folders help however, some pieces are still far too large.
 My son brought home a four-foot-long banner he made for Grandparent’s day.
 It was both adorable and huge.
 When over-sized items come home, snap a photo of it and then dispose of it.
 Make sure that your child is in the photo to show the size.